ORG-200 Whistleblower Policy

 Approved by: Chris Purdy

 Effective: August 13, 2020

-A whistleblower is a DKT employee of who reports an activity that he/she considers to be illegal, dishonest, severely inappropriate, or against DKT internal policies and procedures.
+A whistleblower is a DKT employee who reports an activity that he/she considers to be illegal, dishonest, severely inappropriate, or against DKT internal policies and procedures.

 If an employee has knowledge of or a concern of such activity, the employee should contact his/her immediate supervisor.
 If such action is not possible or the supervisor’s response is not adequate, the employee may contact DKT headquarters through the confidential hotline email.
 This email goes to DKT’s internal auditor and DKT human resources department.
-If so desired, you may include a copy to the DKT President (email: email@example.com
+If so desired, you may include a copy to the DKT President (email: email@example.com).

 The email is: firstname.lastname@example.org

 While the employee is not expected to prove the allegation, the employee should be prepared to be interviewed and to submit any evidence available.
 Every effort will be made to protect the confidentiality of the complainant, and harassment or retaliation of any sort against any complainant will not be tolerated.
 While anonymous complaints will be accepted, employees are encouraged to identify themselves in order to increase the credibility of the complaint and to facilitate follow-up investigation.
 If so desired or required by the whistleblower, DKT will maintain the confidentiality of the whistleblower.
 Allegations, however, will be shared with the accused individuals to ensure their legal rights of defense, should such be required.